dynatrace-oss-contrib/opentelemetry-specification/specification/common/attribute-precedence.md

 In some cases it might be desirable to overwrite an attribute like this.
 <!-- TODO example -->

 When de-normalizing the structured OTLP message to a flat set of key-value pairs, attributes that are present at Resource and InstrumentationLibraryScope level will be duplicated for each Span/Metric data point/Log.

 ## Precedence per Signal

 Below, the precedence for each of the signals is spelled out explicitly.
-Some attributes (e.g., Span Link attributes) should only be used when flattening out attributes to transform the respective concept (Span Link attributes should not be added when transforming attributes to export spans, for example).
+Some attributes (e.g., Span Link attributes) should only be used when flattening out attributes to transform the respective concept (Span Link attributes should not be added when transforming attributes on spans, for example).

-`A > B` means that `A` will overwrite `B` if the keys clash.
+`A > B` denotes that the attribute on `A` will overwrite the attribute on  `B` if the keys clash.

 ### Traces